Alujjdnd/Ngrok-LAN/README.md

 ## Ngrok Account Requirements

 **The mod only requires a free Ngrok account**.
-The free tier for Ngrok allows you to have 1 free online tunnel simultaenously, which means that, with one Ngrok free account, you can only host 1 Ngrok-LAN server at the same tiume.
+The free tier for Ngrok allows you to have 1 free online tunnel simultaenously, which means that, with one Ngrok free account, you can only host 1 Ngrok-LAN server at the same time.
 The paid tiers allows you to have custom domains and more simultaenous online tunnels, but custom domains are not yet supported in this mod.